aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/idocumentreaderplugin/_index.md

 ---
 title: IDocumentReaderPlugin
+linktitle: IDocumentReaderPlugin
 second_title: Aspose.Words for Java API Reference
-description: Defines an interface for external reader plugins that can read a file into a document.
+description: Defines an interface for external reader plugins that can read a file into a document in Java.
 type: docs
-weight: 642
+weight: 644
 url: /java/com.aspose.words/idocumentreaderplugin/
 ---
 ```